data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 ## 4. Methodologies

-In this section the methodologies used to solve the problems introduced in the Introduction are described.
+In this section the methodologies used to solve the problems introduced in section 1 are described.
 First, we use k-means in order to minimize the distances between the Police Patrols and the selected crimes.
 Second, we compute the *Pearson Correlation Coefficient* between Yelp reviews average rating and the penalty score of the Food Establishment Inspections to determine whether there is a correlation between these two attributes.
 And finally we use a *skyline query* to solve the multi-objective query of ranking Boston's zip codes.

 ### Minimizing the distance between police patrols and crime locations